 Or is a red flag to Examiners so try to avoid it.
 Sometimes you cannot.

 Not sure where you are getting the verbiage "or combination thereof" .
 That is not a standard way to write a claim.
-A quick search of US patents found many thousands with the word "combination" in the claims.
-But...Read more »
+A quick search of US patents found many thousands with the word "combination"...Read more »

 i have a product design that another company has marketed first.
 I can prove that I came up with the idea first.
-The other company's product does the exact same thing in the same way, only I am unsure as to it's inner mechanics making it do so. can that be enough for the other company to not have...
+The other company's product does the exact same thing in the same way, only I am unsure as to it's inner mechanics making it do so. can that be enough for the other company to...
 Read more »

 It does not matter whose idea it was.
 A person gets a patent on an invention, not on the idea.
 They could have come up with the idea subsequent to you, or they could have just copied your idea, it does not matter, you do not have any rights to protect.

 My husband is applying for a patent and my in-laws are funding it.
 I do not get along with my in-laws and they want me to sign a disclaimer of rights or they won't help.
 They say it's just a formality for the patent application and llc.
-I think its a way to cut me off from any future profit that it...
+I think its a way to cut me off from any future...
 Read more »

 I have jars that are filled with dirt, vermiculite, and perlite.
 They are made "sterile" by pressurizing them.
 Before sterilization, there are holes nailed into the lids of eight ounce Ball Jars and foil placed.
 They are then ready for innoculation after pressure cooking.